dongliu/traveler/docker.md

 See <https://docs.docker.com/install/> for instructions.

+You will alos need to install docker compose if it does not come with docker, see <https://docs.docker.com/compose/install/#install-compose>.

 ## create development network

 The traveler application and its dependencies will be running in the same network named `traveler-dev`.
 Run the following to create the network.